Manmath-Mishra/Space_shooter/README.md

 4. Change that path according to the installed path in your device.
 5. Please install all the modules mentioned in the first line of the **import** statement in the code.

-P.S. - If you want to skip all these steps, directly run the .exe folder provided..
 Enjoy gaming and peace out.